chef/chef-web-docs/layouts/shortcodes/resources_common_compile_begin.md

 are set by those resources leading to excessive use of `lazy` in subsequent resources (and similar issues to the `remote_file` example above).

-The `chef_gem` resource used to be forced to compile time by default, but that was removed in favor of the recommendation to move such code to custom resources.
+The `chef_gem` resource used to execute at compile time by default, but now we recommend that users move code that executes at compile time to custom resources.